Never lose track of a customer email again. Everything you need to provide the best customer service for one low price.

 Although it is more advanced than basic email accounts like Gmail and Microsoft 365, it still looks and feels a lot like the email platforms we all use.
 It’s really intuitive and most agents can start using HelpSpot with little to no training.
 While it feels familiar and requires very little time to learn, it is still scalable to grow with your team.

-HelpSpot help desk software comes in two versions: cloud-based and on-premise.
+HelpSpot help desk software comes in three versions: cloud-based (for US), EU-hosted (and fully GDPR compliant), and on-premise.

-Both versions have all the same features and are supported by our mobile apps (for both iOS and Android).
-That way we can work for teams who need self-hosted help desk solutions — businesses who need to meet GDPR compliance standards, teams who want better control over backups or updates, teams who prefer to operate on their own server, etc. — as well as those who need a help desk they can access while on the go.
+Each version has all the same features and are supported by our mobile apps (for both iOS and Android).
+That way we can work for teams who operate in the EU or need a self-hosted help desk solution — businesses who need to meet GDPR compliance requirements, teams who want better control over backups or updates, teams who prefer to operate on their own server, etc. — as well as those who need a help desk they can access while on the go.

 Let’s talk about five other benefits of HelpSpot’s help desk software.